Planning a Day on Guernsey

-If you are looking for a touch of culture during your time on the islands, you will not be disappointed, there is so much history on the islands.
+If you are looking for a touch of culture during your time on the Islands, you will not be disappointed, there is so much history to discover on the Islands.

 Just a short walk from the town centre, Castle Cornet not only offers a fascinating insight into hundreds of years of island history - but spectacular panoramic views back towards St Peter Port and out across our sister islands.
 This 800-year-old castle stands at the mouth of the harbour and is much bigger than it first appears.
 Explore five museums and four period gardens and feel free to enjoy the daily attractions which include a guided tour at 10.30am, the firing of the noon-day gun by scarlet clad gunners, and living history performances.

-For some literary history, you can also visit Hautville House with its stunning views out over the harbour and neighbouring islands.
-For fourteen years, Hauteville House was home to famous French writer Victor Hugo, during his time in exile from France.
+For some literary history, you can also visit Hauteville House with its stunning views out over the harbour and neighbouring islands.
+For fourteen years, Hauteville House was home to French author Victor Hugo, during his time in exile from France.
 Hugo spent his time at the house writing his masterpieces, including Les Miserables, as well as decorating the house with meticulous detail.
-Every room is filled with touches of his personality and really shows a fascinating insight into his creative mind.
+Every room is filled with touches of his personality and provides a really fascinating insight into his creative mind.

-You can’t come to the islands without spending a lot of time exploring the many beaches and coves dotted along the coastline.
-Whether you are looking to explore the coastline whilst kayaking or coasteering, or whether you just want a sunny spot to read and book and relax, the beaches of Guernsey offer both.
-For a quiet cove, try Petit Bot or Port Soif, both perfect for a peaceful swim if the tide is right.
+You can’t come to the Islands without spending a lot of time exploring the many beaches and coves dotted along the coastline.
+Whether you are looking to explore the coastline whilst kayaking or coasteering, or just want a sunny spot to read a book and relax, the beaches of Guernsey offer both.
+For a quiet cove, try Petit Bot or Port Soif, both perfect for a peaceful swim.
 If you want a bigger beach, Cobo and Pembroke are great options, particularly for families and both have nearby restaurants and convenient parking to make a day of it.
 Take a look at these hidden bays and coves for more inspiration.

-To get involved in watersports you can hire equipment from both Outdoor Guernsey and Go Guernsey, who offer both short hire and fun group activities.
+To get involved in watersports, you can hire equipment from Outdoor Guernsey and Go Guernsey, who both offer short hire and fun group activities.
 Get involved in a tour around the coves or even brave some coasteering.
 Learn more here.